 - Carr, C and Gibson, C (2015) Geographies of making: rethinking materials and skills for volatile futures.
 Progress in Human Geography DOI: 10.1177/0309132515578775.

 - Warren, A (2014) Working culture: the agency and employment experiences of non-unionized workers in the surfboard industry.
 Environment and Planning A 46: 2300-2316.

 - Warren, A and Gibson, C (2014) Surfing places, surfboard-makers: crafting, creativity and cultural heritage in Hawai'i, California and Australia.
 Honolulu: University of Hawai'i Press.

 Following a series of fatalities in Western Australia, the state government introduced a controversial strategy involving baited hooks – or drum lines – designed to minimize risks to beach-goers by reducing shark numbers.
 This project investigates the cultures and politics of shark management and ocean use, through a focus on experiences and attitudes of the people most likely to come into contact with sharks: divers, board-riders, swimmers, Surf Life Savers, fishers, and other ocean-users.
 This project was initially funded by a UOW URC Small Grant in 2014.

 We have extended this research to the east coast through a multidisciplinary project entitled ‘Threatened & threatening: governing sharks for conservation and human safety’.
-Additional project collaborators are: Matthew Rees and Lachlan Fetterplace (Institute for Conservation Biology & Environmental Management), and Dr Quentin Hanich (Australian National Centre for Ocean Resources & Security).
+Additional project collaborators are: Dr Quentin Hanich (Australian National Centre for Ocean Resources & Security).
 The project is supported through UOW’s Global Challenges Program.